 India's mental health app market ranges from completely free to expensive subscription models.
 Given the country's significant mental health treatment gap, accessibility is not just a business question — it is an ethical one.
 Here is an honest assessment of what free apps can offer and when premium features genuinely add value.

-Mentis offers a meaningful free tier that includes mood tracking, educational content, and basic journaling — enough to be genuinely useful.
-Premium unlocks the full AI personalised plan, unlimited CBT chatbot access, and advanced activity library.
-This model ensures that no one is blocked from basic mental health support by cost.
+Premium unlocks the full AI personalised plan, unlimited CBT chatbot access, the complete daily activity library and advanced progress analytics.
+This model ensures that no one is blocked from basic mental health support by cost — which in India, where 95% of people with mental health conditions receive no treatment, is not a minor commitment.

 | Feature | Mentis Free | Mentis Premium |